OE-LUCIFER/Webscout/README.md

     print(result)
 ```

+## 🦆 WEBS and AsyncWEBS

-The WEBS and AsyncWEBS classes are used to retrieve search results from DuckDuckGo.com
+The `WEBS` and `AsyncWEBS` classes are used to retrieve search results from DuckDuckGo.com.

-To use the AsyncWEBS class, you can perform asynchronous operations using Python's asyncio library.
+To use the `AsyncWEBS` class, you can perform asynchronous operations using Python's `asyncio` library.

-To initialize an instance of the WEBS or AsyncWEBS classes, you can provide the following optional arguments:
+To initialize an instance of the `WEBS` or `AsyncWEBS` classes, you can provide the following optional arguments:

-Here is an example of initializing the WEBS class:
+**Example - WEBS:**

 ```python
 from webscout import WEBS

 R = WEBS().text("python programming", max_results=5)
 print(R)
 ```

-Here is an example of initializing the AsyncWEBS class:
+**Example - AsyncWEBS:**

 ```python
 import asyncio
 import logging